-- 10 The competencies discussed in Section 4.1 can be demonstrated through training, certification or - 11 accreditation.
-There are rigorous training or certification programmes for technical experts or independent - 12 consultants who can serve as reviewers, as well as various programmes for the accreditation of technical - 13 reviewers, auditors and verifiers.
-Hiring firms and individuals with training, certification or accreditation, - 14 such as those described below, can help ensure that the technical review team has the necessary - 15 knowledge and skills to achieve the review objectives. - 16 Accredited entities and bodies have systems for training, oversight, and continual improvement that are - 17 important to maintain and enhance the competence of professionals who conduct technical review.
-Some - 18 programmes that maintain a roster of experts also have systems that can strengthen the competence of - 19 reviewers.
+11 The competencies discussed in Section 4.1 can be demonstrated through training, certification or

-- 20 UNFCCC Roster of Experts - 21 The UNFCCC Roster of Experts17 is a list of technical experts who are nominated by their respective - 22 governments through the National Focal Points of the Parties under the UNFCCC.
-The experts can - 23 contribute to the review of national GHG inventories, NCs and BURs upon completion of the UNFCCC - training programme.
-The training programme covers three sets of training materials including provisions - 25 on conducting technical analysis of BURs under the ICA process, background materials covering - 26 methods and science on key themes addressed in BURs (i.e., mitigation, GHG inventory, needs and - 27 support, and REDD+), and provisions on technical analysis of a technical annex related to REDD+ - 28 activities.
-Through this training programme the UNFCCC helps to ensure that the technical experts have - 29 the necessary knowledge and skills for the relevant review processes. - 30 Accredited validation/verification bodies - 31 There are international standards established for the competence of entities or bodies conducting GHG - 32 validation and verification.
-ISO 14065 Requirements for greenhouse gas validation and verification bodies - 33 for use in accreditation or other forms of recognition establishes requirements for bodies that undertake - 34 GHG validation or verification.
-For example, the standard requires that such bodies establish and - 35 maintain a procedure to manage the competence of its personnel and teams appointed for each - 36 validation or verification.
-In addition, ISO 14066 Competence requirements for greenhouse gas validation
+- 12 accreditation.
+There are rigourous training or certification programmes for technical experts or - 13 independent consultants who can serve as reviewers, as well as various programmes for the - 14 accreditation of technical reviewers, auditors and verifiers.
+Hiring firms and individuals with training, - 15 certification or accreditation, such as those described below, can help ensure that the technical review - 16 team has the necessary knowledge and skills to achieve the review objectives.
+Review objectives should - 17 inform the type of training, certification or accreditation required for a review team.
+For example, users - 18 that need to demonstrate results to a donor agency may be required to use a review team with a - 19 particular accreditation. - 20 Accredited entities and bodies have systems for training, oversight, and continual improvement that are - 21 important to maintain and enhance the competence of professionals who conduct technical review.
+Some - 22 programmes that maintain a roster of experts also have systems that can strengthen the competence of - 23 reviewers. - Training, certification and accreditation are particularly important for users pursuing second- or third-party technical review.
+Where the user's objectives include providing a greater level of confidence in the results of the impact assessment, it is important for an external audience to have confidence in the review team's - 27 qualification, training, certification and accreditation.

-17 More information on the UNFCCC Roster of Exerts is available at: http://www4.unfccc.int/sites/roe/Pages/Home.aspx
+28 UNFCCC Roster of Experts

-- 1 teams and verification teams contains competence requirements for the benefit of GHG programme - 2 administrators, regulators, and validation and verification bodies. - 3 Relevant accreditation programmes include:
+- 29 The UNFCCC Roster of Experts is a list of technical experts who are nominated by their respective - 30 governments through the National Focal Points of the Parties under the UNFCCC.
+The experts can - 31 contribute to the review of national GHG inventories, NCs and BURs upon completion of the UNFCCC - 32 training programme.
+The training programme covers three sets of training materials including provisions - 33 on conducting technical analysis of BURs under the ICA process, background materials covering - 34 methods and science on key themes addressed in BURs (i.e., mitigation, GHG inventory, needs and - 35 support, and REDD+), and provisions on technical analysis of a technical annex related to REDD+

-- Clean Development Mechanism: The CDM Accreditation Panel approves designated operational entities, which are listed on the CDM website.18 - International and national accreditation and standards organisations: Such organisations maintain lists of accredited validation/verification bodies, certification and inspection bodies, and other personal or company-level accreditations on their websites.
-Table Table 4.1 provides examples of such organisations.
+&lt;sup>20 More information on the UNFCCC Roster of Exerts is available at: http://www4.unfccc.int/sites/roe/Pages/Home.aspx

-Table 4.1: Examples of accreditation and standards organisations
+- 1 activities.
+Through this training programme the UNFCCC helps to ensure that the technical experts have - 2 the necessary knowledge and skills for the relevant review processes. - 3 Accredited validation/verification bodies - 4 There are international standards established for the competence of entities or bodies conducting GHG - 5 validation and verification.
+ISO 14065 Requirements for greenhouse gas validation and verification bodies - 6 for use in accreditation or other forms of recognition establishes requirements for bodies that undertake - 7 GHG validation or verification.
+For example, the standard requires that such bodies establish and - 8 maintain a procedure to manage the competence of its personnel and teams appointed for each - 9 validation or verification.
+In addition, ISO 14066 Competence requirements for greenhouse gas validation - 10 teams and verification teams contains competence requirements for the benefit of GHG programme - 11 administrators, regulators, and validation and verification bodies. - 12 Relevant accreditation programmes include: - Clean Development Mechanism: The CDM Accreditation Panel approves designated operational entities, which are listed on the CDM website. - International and national accreditation and standards organizations: Such organizations maintain lists of accredited validation/verification bodies, certification and inspection bodies, and other personal or company-level accreditations on their websites.
+Table 4.1 provides examples of such organizations. - 19 Table 4.1: Examples of accreditation and standards organizations